BK-TN/Sanicball/README.md

 Now on GitHub!
 Feel free to post an issue if you have bugs or feature requests or whatever.

+The `master` branch contains the latest released version of the game.
+Check the other branches for more recent changes.

 # Contributing

 **You can contrubute by forking the project and submitting a merge request once you feel your changes are done.**